de-farm/smartcontract/README.md

 Speaking in simple terms/Layman Language, deFarm allows Fund Managers to create smart-contract based DeFi Vaults, which act like secured funds.
 Liquidity Providers can entrust their funds into the hands of other Funds Managers to earn passive income without the need to worry about the safety of their money.

 ## Repository
-* `contracts/interfaces`: all interfaces using in defarm contract
+* `contracts/interfaces`: all interfaces using in defarm contract.
-* `contracts/single`: contract handle logic of single farm, allow a farm manager create a farm with given config and manage position of farm with a dex
+* `contracts/single`: contract handle logic of single farm, allow a farm manager create a farm with given config and manage position of farm with a dex.
 * `contracts/utils`: all utilities contracts and libraries.
 In particular, It's contain a contract mapping to a Vertex contract (`VertexHandler`) and handle view data and submit transaction from a farm to Vertex.

 We have 3 main contracts: